herbkoeg/exceptionhandlingInCdi/README.md

 Run the Quickstart
 -------------------------------------

- -> MyApplicationException will be catched in SomeWorker.java curl -X GET "http://localhost:8080/exceptionhandling/rest/1" -H "accept: application/json"
+ -> MyApplicationException thrown in SomeWorker will be catched in SomeJob curl -X GET "http://localhost:8080/exceptionhandling/rest/1" -H "accept: application/json"

- -> MyRuntimeException will be not catched in SomeWorker.java curl -X GET "http://localhost:8080/exceptionhandling/rest/123456" -H "accept: application/json"
+ -> MyRuntimeException thrown in SomeWorker  will be not catched in SomeJob curl -X GET "http://localhost:8080/exceptionhandling/rest/123456" -H "accept: application/json"

- -> MyException will be catched in in SomeWorker.java curl -X GET "http://localhost:8080/exceptionhandling/rest/123o" -H "accept: application/json"
+ -> MyException thrown in SomeWorker will be catched in in SomeJob curl -X GET "http://localhost:8080/exceptionhandling/rest/123o" -H "accept: application/json"